erSubhashThapa/100daysofcode/post-log.md

 [My Weekend Project: Audio Frequency Detector Using An Arduino](https://www.youtube.com/watch?v=wbeV0J30LGQ)

-The only relevent part is the section on the code.
+The only relevant part is the section on the code.
 For hardware, I'm going a different route- using the [Backyard Brains Heart and Brain SpikerShield](https://backyardbrains.com/products/heartandbrainspikershieldbundle).
 I followed their tutorial [Experiment: EEG-Record from the Human Brain](https://backyardbrains.com/experiments/EEG).
 I combined this Backyard Brains tutorial with the Youtube [Audio Frequency Detector](https://www.youtube.com/watch?v=wbeV0J30LGQ) tutorial in order to programmatically detect alpha waves.

 ## The Code